-If there is only one “Top priority” setting for your tasks, you will soon find your dashboard / todo lists can turn into one big blur of “very urgent” tasks that have not been completed.
+If there is only one “Top priority” setting for your tasks, you will soon find your dashboard / todo lists can turn into one big list of “very urgent” tasks that have not been completed.

-Allowing 2 settings, important vs urgent makes things a lot clearer and easier to get done.
+Allowing 2 settings, important vs urgent, makes things a lot clearer and easier to get done.

-Please note: You do NOT have to set a priority for either the urgent or important values.
+Please note: You do not have to set a priority for either the urgent or important values.

-You can use one, both or none
+You can use one, both or none.

-You can change them at any time
+And, of course, you can quickly and easily change them at any time

 Below shows how the various settings will appear on your dashboard.

 Dr Stephen Covey is a world renowned teacher on organization and time management.
 For Covey the important vs urgent theory goes deeper than just getting stuff done.
 Covey stresses that we’ve become “addicted to urgency” at the expense of what is truly important.

 Covey’s framework aims to prioritize work that is aimed at long-term goals, versus tasks that appear to be urgent, but are in fact less important.